 It depends.
 Clearly, a state employee can sue as an individual if a private person has harmed the employee.
 If the employee is not suing in an individual capacity, but rather for a wrong to the state, then they need state government authorization.

 I was not accessed by Colorado state court as meeting the criteria to be considered a level 4 sex offender in 1992 or when I was parole in 2009.
 The Arkansas sex offender board accessed me as a level 4 without a judge's order.
 Is that legal and can I somehow get this changed.
-I've been out 9 years...
+I've been...
 Read more »

 SOCNA can assign a level without a Judge ever being involved.
 For judicial review: (1) appeal the decision to SOCNA, they review (and certainly will NOT decide they were wrong) and you remain a level 4.
 (2) now you can appeal to an ELECTED circuit court judge.